Avon Dam: History

-A road 6 mi in length was constructed from Bargo railway station to transport all the materials.
+A road 6 mi long was constructed from Bargo railway station to transport all the materials.
 Other plant used on the site included two Lidgerwood cableways, three locomotive cranes and four stiff-leg type derrick cranes.
 All of these were designed and constructed in Australia.

 The water storage area for the dam was cleared of all timber and brush except for stumps 3 ft high.
 Any hardwood timber of commercial value was cut into sleepers, fencing posts and rails and used in the construction of the works railway to the Nepean Dam then under construction.
-An extensive area of Coachwood timber (Ceratopetalum apetalum) was found in the storage basin.
+An extensive area of coachwood timber (Ceratopetalum apetalum) was found in the storage basin.
 This was cut at a special sawmill erected at the Dam and a fleet of punts and launches transported the logs down the river to the mill.
 About 1 million superficial feet (3,540 m^{3}) of sawn and dressed timber was produced.
 It was used in the construction of buildings in the Nepean Dam township, for wall forms for both the Avon and Nepean Dams and the remainder was sold.

 Accommodation for workmen was provided near the construction site in a single-storey barracks for single men.
 Land was placed at the disposal of the married men who were assisted in constructing temporary houses for themselves and their families.

-Avon Dam was completed in 1927 and handed over to the Water Board on 20 January 1928.
-It was built at the cost of AU£1,047,000.
+Avon Dam was completed in 1927 and handed over to the Sydney Water Board on 20 January 1928.
+It was built at the cost of A£1,047,000.

-The Dam served the Sydney area until the completion of Warragamba Dam in 1960, after which, in 1963, its storage was reserved to meet the increased water supply needs of the Wollongong area.
+The dam served the Sydney area until the completion of Warragamba Dam in 1960, after which, in 1963, its storage was reserved to meet the increased water supply needs of the Wollongong area.
 An electrical pumping station located in Flying Fox Creek, at the end of the stored water remote from the wall, pumps water over the Divide to Wollongong and Port Kembla.

 In 1973, as part of a plan to interconnect the various water supply systems for Sydney, Wollongong and Sutherland, a tunnel was constructed between the Nepean Dam and the Avon Dam.
 This allows water to be transferred in either direction, as required.